AnishKumar1253/SnakeGame/README.md

 # PYTHON DEVELOPED GAME
 # install pygame directory using command
 # "pip install pygame" in command prompt
 # watch code perfectly in "raw format or blame format" by clicking that option
+# or download the zip file by clicking code option

 import pygame